vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 4. Easier code maintenance

 # 4 characteristics of OOP
-- **Polymorphism** : allowing a single interface (such as a name and an operator) to be used for multiple purposes that have the same meaning.<br>
+- `Polymorphism`: allows a single interface (such as a name and an operator) to be used for multiple purposes that have the same meaning.<br>
 Ex) **Method overriding**: overriding the method of the parent class that has the same name as the child's method.<br>
 Ex) **operater overloading**: allows the same operator symbol to be used for multiple operations<br>

-- **Inheritance** : the procedure in which one class inherits the properties of another class.
+- `Inheritance`: the procedure in which one class inherits the properties of another class.
 To put it simply, inheritance is done for the use of code that is pre-written (for reuse of code).

-- **Abstraction** : wrapping something up as a simple name to hide unnecessary details For example, when there are fish, lions, rabbits, they can be wrapped up as "life", as a class is given a name.
+- `Abstraction`: wrapping something up as a simple name to hide unnecessary details For example, when there are fish, lions, rabbits, they can be wrapped up as "life", as a class is given a name.

-- **Encalsulation** : the wrapping up of data and methods under a single unit.
+- `Encalsulation`: restricts direct access to the internal data of an object and insteads provides methods through which external code can interact with the object's data.
 (Information hiding)

 # SOLID design principles in OOP
 ### Coupling